|Course Length:||3 Years Full-Time, 5 Years Part-Time|

 What will I study?

-In Year 1 you will be introduced to the health and social care and justice sector contexts, where psychosocial and legal perspectives will be explored to provide a broad overview of the legal frameworks and impact of offending.
+In Year 1 you will be introduced to the health and social care and justice sector contexts, where psychosocial and legal perspectives will be explored to provide a broad overview of the legal frameworks and impact of offending and its impact on individuals and communities.
 The healthcare needs of offenders will be explored with an emphasis on the key issues around mental health and the care, treatment and management of mentally disordered offenders in hospitals and prisons.
 Wider issues related to the impact of offending behaviour will be introduced, with consideration given to the role of substance misuse and alcohol.

 During Year 2 you will build on the key issues previously studied and develop your knowledge related to more specific groups of offenders, such as women who offend and young offenders.
 Healthcare, treatment and rehabilitation approaches will be explored to consider how psychosocial and political influences can determine the focus of treatment, alongside approaches to reducing recidivism.